fabianfabian/blobize.sh/README.md

     # Storage Account Name
     AZURE_STORAGE_ACCOUNT='enter_storage_account_name_here'

-    # #container name, must be created already in the Azure portal
+    # container name, must be created already in the Azure portal before running this script
     BLOB_CONTAINER='enter_container_name_here'

-Then upload the entire contents of a folder to Azure Blob Storage recursively:
+Then upload the entire contents of a folder (inlcuding its subfolders) to Azure Blob Storage:

     $ blobize.sh <folder>